- Planting Flowers

 - Tulip Festival in Wamego, Kansas

-The Wamego, Kansas Tulip Festival will take place on April 13 & 14th.
+The Wamego, Kansas Tulip Festival takes place on the 3rd Saturday of April each year.
 The festival includes 150 vendors, train rides, entertainment in the bandstand, and a petting zoo.

 - Woodland Tulip Festival - Hosted by Holland American Bulb Farms in the Lewis River Valley, Washingto